 Fiber (estimated dry matter content) = 6.3%

 The first ingredient in this dog food is turkey.
 Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient is spinach.
+The sixth ingredient is spinach.
 Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score2 of 91.

-The seventh ingredient is carrageenan is a gelatin-like thickening agent extracted from seaweed.
-Although carrageenan has been used as a food additive for hundreds of years, there does appear to be some recent controversy regarding its long term biological safety.
+The eighth ingredient is carrageenan is a gelatin-like thickening agent extracted from seaweed.
+Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.